1989 MTV Video Music Awards: Background

 MTV announced in mid-June that Arsenio Hall would host the 1989 Video Music Awards, which would be held on September 6 at the Universal Amphitheatre.
 Nominees were announced at a press conference held at the Saxon-Lee Gallery in Los Angeles on July 11.
 The addition of four "genre" categories was meant to reflect MTV's new programming strategy, which shifted away from freeform video rotation to specific shows dedicated to certain genres.
 Thus, Best Dance Video reflected the videos on Club MTV, Best Heavy Metal Video reflected Headbangers Ball, Best Rap Video reflected Yo!
 MTV Raps, and Best Post-Modern Video reflected Post-Modern MTV.
 For the first time, the ceremony was broadcast via satellite on MTV's international affiliates, leading to the introduction of the International Viewer's Choice awards.
 The ceremony broadcast was preceded by Ken & Kevin on the Road to the 1989 MTV Video Music Awards, hosted by Ken Ober and Kevin Seal.

 Performances

+While MTV Unplugged was already in development by the time of this event, its showrunners have credited the acoustic performances of Jon Bon Jovi and Richie Sambora with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".